In Exercises 55–60, find the indicated probabilities and interpre... | Channels for Pearson+

 Sampling Distribution

 The sampling distribution is the probability distribution of a statistic (like the sample mean) obtained from a large number of samples drawn from a specific population.
-It describes how the sample mean varies from sample to sample and is crucial for understanding how to calculate probabilities related to sample means, especially when the sample size is small.
+It describes how the sample mean varies from sample to sample and is crucial for understanding how to calculate probabilities related to sample means.

 Recommended video: